The roast sirloin joint Comes from the sirloin section, which is on the back of the beef between the fore rib and the rump.

 The whole striploin, or sirloin, is a primal cut to be found beneath the back of the animal.
 It is located between the ribs and the fillet.
 That’s how it gets its name, which comes from the French ‘surloine’. meaning ‘below the loin’, as loin is the old name for the fillet.

 2kg/2lb 4-3lb 5oz sirloin of beef joint

 Heat oven to 200C/fan 180C/gas 6.
 Heat the oil or fat in a large flameproof roasting tin in the oven for 5-10 mins.
 Season the beef all over.

-Meanwhile, pour off any excess fat from the roasting tin, then put the tin on a medium heat on top of the stove.
+Meanwhile, pour off any excess fat from the roasting tin, then put the tin on medium heat on top of the stove.
 Once it begins to sizzle, pour in the red wine, allowing it to boil rapidly until almost completely evaporated.
-Tip in the consommé and allow it to simmer for 4-5 mins.
-This will give a light sauce, rather than a gravy (see tip, below).
+Tip in the consommé and allow to simmer for 4-5 mins.
+This will give a light sauce, rather than gravy (see tip, below).
 Simmer for a few more mins before straining through a sieve for the smoothest of finishes.
 Carve the beef into thick slices, offering the gravy separately.